ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 {: #devsecops-pipeline-configuration-tool-docker}

 * **Build arguments**: The docker build command is completed with --build-arg parameters based on pipeline and trigger properties with a normalized name like `DOCKER_BUILD_ARG_`.
-    * Example: Adding a property named `DOCKER_BUILD_ARG_my_arg` injects the parameter `--build-arg="my_arg="`into the docker build command.
+    * Example: Adding a property that is named `DOCKER_BUILD_ARG_my_arg` injects the parameter `--build-arg="my_arg="`into the docker build command.
 * Build secrets: The docker build command is completed with --secret parameters based on pipeline and trigger properties with a normalized name like `DOCKER_BUILD_SECRET_`.
-    * For example, adding a property named DOCKER_BUILD_SECRET_my_secret injects the parameter --secret id=my_secret,env= into the docker build command.
+    * For example, adding a property that is named DOCKER_BUILD_SECRET_my_secret injects the parameter --secret id=my_secret,env= into the docker build command.

 To learn more, refer to [docker build arguments](https://docs.docker.com/build/guide/build-args/) and [docker build secret](https://docs.docker.com/build/building/secrets/)

 ##### Helm
 {: #devsecops-pipeline-configuration-tool-helm}

-* **Deploying processing**: Additional values content can be injected into the Helm deploy process based on normalized pipeline and trigger properties.
+* **Deploying processing**: Additional values can be injected into the Helm deploy process based on normalized pipeline and trigger properties.
-    * If a property has a name like `HELM_VALUE_,` the complementary values file managed by the Helm processing tool will add an entry `a_value_property` with the value of the pipeline or trigger property.
+    * If a property has a name like `HELM_VALUE_,` the complementary values file managed by the Helm processing tool adds an entry `a_value_property` with the value of the pipeline or trigger property.
     * The complementary values file is used as an argument of the last `-f | --values` parameter.

-To learn more, refer to  [complementary values content](https://helm.sh/docs/chart_best_practices/values/#consider-how-users-will-use-your-values).
+To learn more, refer to  [Complementary values content](https://helm.sh/docs/chart_best_practices/values/#consider-how-users-will-use-your-values).

  ##### Terraform
 {: #devsecops-pipeline-configuration-tool-Terraform}